Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

 ```
 * You can either restart the game or use F3+T to reload assets and have the language file take effect.

 *Note: You do not need multiple language files.
-You only need one and just add new lines for each new bee you would like to add so it would look like this:*
+You only need one with new lines added for each custom bee:*
 ```json
 {
    "block.resourcefulbees.blaze_honeycomb_block": "Blaze Honeycomb Block",